RocketCommunicationsInc/astro-components/src/documentation/ag-grid-README.md

 # ag-Grid for Astro

 For more complex tables, we recommend using either the community or enterprise tier of [ag-Grid](https://www.ag-grid.com/).
-While we cannot provide support for ag-Grid or its many features, we do provide light and dark variants of Astro in a theme file consumable by ag-grid.
+While we cannot provide support for ag-Grid or its many features, we do provide light and dark variants of Astro in a theme file consumable by ag-Grid.

 ## Guidelines